 London is a vibrant city where there is a rich, ongoing debate about how city planners, architects, and artists can work together to improve city residents' quality of life.
 The Urban Design and Architecture Studies program at NYU has created a set of courses that engage this discussion by adding a layer of architectural field experience not normally found in urban design courses offered in the United States.
 For example, NYU London offers a course on learning to view and sketch buildings through the eyes of an architect.

 NYU London offers a program that allows mathematics students to work toward their major, while gaining an international perspective in the diverse capital of England.
 The mathematics classes are kept small, allowing for an intensive pace and close interaction with professors who are leaders in their field.
 Mathematics students typically take two math courses and two or three liberal arts courses while at NYU London—an ideal semester for a sophomore or junior.

 Many NYU schools and departments offer special global track degree programs.
 These programs are designed to give students unique global experience in their field of study and often involve studying at multiple global locations.
 Students in the programs listed below spend one or more semesters in London

-The BS degree in Business and Political Economy (BPE Program) at the Stern School of Business combines coursework in business, economics, and politics with three semesters of integrated global study in key international marketplaces--2 semesters in London and 1 semester in Shanghai.
-The courses offered abroad are taught by top faculty from NYU's campuses in London and Shanghai.
+The BS degree in Business and Political Economy (BPE Program) at the Stern School of Business combines coursework in business, economics, and politics with three semesters of integrated global study in key international marketplaces--2 semesters in London and 1 semester in Shanghai or Washington, D.C.
+The courses offered abroad are taught by top faculty from NYU's campuses in London, Shanghai, and Washington, D.C.
 Through this program, students develop an expansive understanding of how corporations, markets, governments, and cultures intersect in our increasingly global society.